tmg-pub/tfrapp/README.md

     python3 -m pip install --upgrade pyyaml

 ### 4. Deal with hassles
-For some inane reason, the year is 2020 and linux fails reading the shebang if line endings are CRLF, though you shouldn't have that problem unless something strange happens as everything is checked in as LF.
+For some inane reason, the year is 2020 and Linux fails reading the shebang if line endings are CRLF, though you shouldn't have that problem unless something strange happens during checkout.

 Shared hosting may want you to jump through some hoops to install any required packages.
-I had to install a custom version of python to deploy to Dreamhost's shared servers.
+I had to install a custom version of Python to deploy to Dreamhost's shared servers, as their default installation didn't have the required libraries.

 ### 5. Create your authorization files.
 This part may be a bit painful.
 The things you need to create are a service account as well as a "web client".